What Type Of Pool Is Less Time Consuming To Maintain?

 All pools need maintenance which includes;

-1. Sanitising the water – using either using salt or chlorine
+1. Sanitising the water – using either salt or chlorine

 2. Filtering the water – usually a cartridge or sand filter